Evaluating Tools For Assessing Games With Systems Thinking Design Principles

 as those kinds of assessments cannot capture and analyze the dynamic and complex

-performances that inform twenty- rst century competencies.
+performances that inform twenty- fi rst century competencies.
 A new approach to

 assessment is needed.